sidneyrussell0/Meddit/README.md

 - Search for posts by keywords.
 - Responsive design for mobile and desktop.
 - Easy-to-use interface.

-### Header Component
- - Displayes the application logo and title.
- - Includes a search form for searching *Meddit* posts.
- - Provides a menu botton to toggle the visibility of the subreddit navigation.

-### Auth Component
-- Something

-### Comments Component
-- Anything

-### Posts Component
-- Anything

-### Subreddits Component
-- Displays a list of subreddits.
-- Allows users to select a subreddit, fetch its posts, and navigate to the home page.
-- Highlights the currectly active subreddit.
-- Clears the search term when a new subreddit is selected.

-### Users Component
-- ABC

 ### State Management
 - Fetches posts from a specified subreddit using the Reddit API.